Posted on 2 Comments

 How to Remove Specific Types of Conformal Coating

-Now that we’ve identified the coating and performed material testing, it’s time to pick our removal method.
-Conformal coatings can have multiple means of removal but keep in mind; some are more effective than others.
+Now that we’ve identified the coating and performed material testing, it’s time to pick our conformal coating removal method.
+Conformal coatings can have multiple means of removal but keep in mind some are more effective than others.

 Acrylic

-For Acrylic coatings, use the following methods which are ordered by what’s most commonly used.
+For Acrylic coatings, use the following removal methods, ordered by most common usage:

 1. Chemical Solvent Method